BlakeMcMurray/RNA-Sequencing-Analysis-Practice/README.md

 # RNA-Sequencing-Analysis-Practice

-### WILL NEED TO UPDATE AT A LATER POINT
-This repository contains a pipeline for Bioinformatics analysis of RNA sequencing sequecing data.
+This repository contains a pipeline for Bioinformatics analysis of RNA sequecing data.